-A Quick Look at the Camera
+A Quick Look at the System

 - Camera and zoom lens: The ConferenceSHOT 10 camera features a 10X optical zoom lens (11X in Super-Wide mode). - IR sensors: Sensors in the front of the camera base receive signals from the remote.
-Make sure there's nothing directly in front of the camera base, and point the remote at the camera. - Status light: The multi-colored LED indicates the camera's current state.
+Make sure there's nothing directly in front of the camera base, and point the remote at the camera. - Status light: The multi-colored LED indicates the camera's current state. - Speaker: Far-end audio for small conference rooms.